Applying for Insurance

 Paying the Premium

 Your premium is due as soon as you receive your Statement of Insurance.
-However, your 2019 premium is interest-free until September 30, 2019.
+However, your 2020 premium is interest-free until September 30, 2020.
 Interest will start to accrue October 1.
 If the account is paid by October 31, no interest will be charged.
 After October 31, interest will be charged at the beginning of each month until the account is paid in full.
-Any contract with outstanding premiums not paid or not having payment arrangements made by the March 31, 2020, deadline will not be eligible for coverage in 2020.
+Any contract with outstanding premiums not paid or not having payment arrangements made by the March 31, 2020, deadline will not be eligible for coverage.